2010 Canada anti-prorogation protests: January protests

 On 20 January 2010, a rally of approximately 60 protesters gathered to greet Prime Minister Harper as he visited the C.D.
 Howe Institute in Toronto.
 On that same day NDP leader Jack Layton called for limits to prorogation saying that his party will call for legislative changes that would require a majority vote of MPs for the prorogation of Parliament.

 Three days later the main planned rallies gathered across Canada.
-The rally in Toronto at Yonge-Dundas Square was the largest in Canada, attracting over 6,000 demonstrators, while the one in Ottawa involved close to 3,000.
+The rally in Toronto at Yonge-Dundas Square (now Sankofa Square) was the largest in Canada, attracting over 6,000 demonstrators, while the one in Ottawa involved close to 3,000.
 The largest per capita turnout was found in Victoria, where 1,500 people rallied under sunny skies.
 Protesters in many ridings with Conservative Members of Parliament urged the Party's members back to work.
 In Regina, three supporters of Harper counter-protested, and were booed by the main crowd.
 Protesters determined that Stephen Harper was using voter apathy to his advantage while proroguing parliament.
 At the Ottawa rally, Michael Ignatieff said that "This is a demonstration that shows that Canadians understand their democracy, care for their democracy, and if necessary will fight for their democracy.
 This demonstration does not belong to the politicians of any party, it belongs to the Canadian people", while announcing that the Liberal MPs would be back to work on 25 January, the original date for the end of prorogation, to hold public meetings.
 New Democratic Party leader Jack Layton also called for limits to prorogation.
 During the Toronto rally, Bob Rae commented that he attended "because it's a chance for me to join others who agree that Mr. Harper made a terrible decision."
 Rae has subsequently been criticized for his controversial use of the power to prorogue when he was Premier of Ontario.